Blog

 Digital Transformation in the Aviation Industry

 With digital transformation shaping the aviation industry, opting for digital records over paper ones seems like a no-brainer.
-Not only does switching to software help eliminate paper waste, but it can also increase the efficiency of an airline’s operations.
+Switching to software helps eliminate paper waste and can also increase an airline’s operational efficiency.

 One of the primary concerns of switching over to a paperless system is security.
 When airlines communicate work orders and other sensitive pieces of information via electronic transmissions via electronic signals, the risk of data leaks increases.
-While this complicates matters for airlines wishing to go green, advancements in blockchain and other encryption technologies has turned the idea of going paperless into a viable one.
-As encryption technology continues to advance, the digitalization of aviation logs will only become more secure.
+While this complicates matters for airlines wishing to go green, advancements in blockchain and other encryption technologies have turned the idea of going paperless into a viable one.
+As encryption technology advances, the digitalization of aviation logs will only become more secure.

 Digital solutions for paperless aircraft maintenance